Gangster Squad (film): Filming

-Association with the 2012 Aurora, Colorado shooting
+Theater shooting and reshoots

 The first trailer for Gangster Squad was released on May 9, 2012.
 In the wake of the theater shooting in Aurora, Colorado, on July 20, it was pulled from running before films and airing on television, and removed from Apple's trailer site and YouTube due to a scene where characters fire submachine guns at movie-goers through the screen of Grauman's Chinese Theatre.

 It was later reported that the theater scene from the film would be either removed or placed in a different setting, since it is a crucial part of the film, and the film would undergo additional re-shoots of several scenes to accommodate these changes, which resulted in the film's release being moved to a later date.
-About a week after the Aurora shootings, Warner Bros. officially confirmed that the film would be released on January 11, 2013.
+About a week after the Aurora shootings, Warner Bros. officially confirmed that the film would be released on January 11, 2013, after its original planned release for September 2012.
 Two weeks later, on August 22, the cast reunited in Los Angeles to completely re-shoot the film's main action sequence.
 The new sequence was set in a version of Chinatown, where the gangsters strike back at the Squad.
-Josh Brolin said he was not sad the original scene was cut and admitted that the new version was just as violent.
+Josh Brolin said he was not sad the original scene was cut and admitted that the new version would be just as violent as the original.
+Since the original cinematographer was no longer available, the new sequence was shot by Caleb Deschanel.